 What types of trees are hardwood and softwood?

 These types of trees include walnut, maple, and oak trees.
-However, hardwood trees don’t include monocots.
+However, hardwood trees don’t include monocots like palm trees and bamboo.

 Stay tuned for Part 2!